AntonioFasano/winfire.js/README.md

 If you choose another shell modify the commands accordingly.
 Whatever your preferences, always *open the chosen shell  with elevated privileges*.

+The best way for most users should be  to run `winfire.exe` 64 bit executable.
+In case you are still on a 32 bit system, turn to `winfire-any.exe`.

+### Build your own winfire

-The best way is to make `winfire.js` into an executable.
-Assuming that `winfire.js` is in your current directory, use:
+To  make `winfire.js` into an executable, assuming that `winfire.js` is in your current directory, use:

 	PS> C:\Windows\Microsoft.NET\Framework\v<last-version>\jsc.exe .\winfire.js

 Replace `<last-version>` with the last version available in you system.
 You may get it straight via the shell auto-completion.
-Anyway, iff you have changed the default Windows installation, print the available .Net directories with (they all start with a 'v'):
+Anyway, if you have changed the default Windows installation, print the available .Net directories with (they all start with a 'v'):

 	PS> dir $env:windir\Microsoft.NET\Framework\v*